 As I mentioned already, setting up 2FA (if you have that option) is a great way to protect your account.
 DSM offers 2FA settings per user or NAS, so to speak.

-What that means is that you can actually "force" 2FA is mandatory for each account you have on your NAS, and the user will have no option but to configure it and use it.
+What that means is that you can actually "force" 2FA to be mandatory for each account you have on your NAS, and the user will have no option but to configure it and use it.

-This option is located also in the user advanced section where password settings are configured.
+This option is located also in the Security> Account section where password settings are configured.